Order before 2:00 PM - your package will be shipped the same day!

 Fennel

-Fennel intolerance is a condition where individuals experience difficulty digesting fennel, a flavorful and aromatic herb commonly used in cooking, particularly in Mediterranean and Indian cuisines.
-This can lead to gastrointestinal discomfort.
-Fennel intolerance differs from a fennel allergy, which involves an immune system response and can cause more severe reactions.
-People with fennel intolerance typically experience digestive symptoms after consuming fennel or foods seasoned with it.
+Fennel intolerance is a condition in which the body has difficulty digesting fennel, an aromatic herb often used in Mediterranean and Indian cuisine.
+It typically causes gastrointestinal discomfort and differs from fennel allergy, which involves an immune reaction and can trigger more severe symptoms.
+People with fennel intolerance usually experience digestive issues after consuming fennel or fennel-flavored foods.

 What is fennel intolerance and how does it differ from fennel allergies?